 What is Chinese Herb Therapy?

 Chinese Herb Therapy is a sect of medicine that falls under the larger healing system called Traditional Chinese Medicine.
 Herbs are given to patients to restore energy balance to the opposing forces of energy, known as Yin and Yang, that are said to run through invisible channels in the body.
-Chinese herbal medicines are usually plant based, but some preparations include minerals or animal products.
-It is important to remember that Chinese herbs can influence the body as powerfully a pharmaceutical drugs, and therefore should only be used if recommended by a Master Practitioner of Traditional Chinese Medicine (TCM).
+Chinese herbal medicines are usually plant-based, but some preparations include minerals or animal products.
+It is important to remember that Chinese herbs can influence the body as powerfully as pharmaceutical drugs and, therefore, should only be used if recommended by an alternative medicine doctor.

 The Benefits of Chinese Herb Therapy